Zebra Cake

 Tips for Making the Best Zebra Cake:

-• If you want to make a standard / non-sculpted zebra layer cake, you can bake 4, 8-inch cake layers and frost them with half batch of the frosting recipe included below.
+- If you want to make a standard / non-sculpted zebra layer cake, you can bake 4, 8-inch cake layers and frost them with half a batch of the frosting recipe included below.

 Making This Zebra Cake in Advance & Storage Tips

-Make your frosting ahead of time too or save any leftover frosting.
+You can also make your frosting ahead of time or save any leftover frosting.
 It can be stored in an airtight container in the fridge for up to a month.
 Or store it in the freezer for up to 3 months!
 Be sure to give it a good stir once it thaws to get the consistency smooth again.

 A frosted cake can last in the fridge for up to a week.
 The buttercream locks in all the moisture, keeping the cake fresh and delicious.